top of page

 Episode 2: From Odesa to Down Under

 Yuri begins producing music for Jenya, leading to unexpected opportunities.
-Amidst the political changes of Glasnost and Perestroika, he is tasked with presenting Jenya to the Australian government.
+Amid political changes from Glasnost and Perestroika, he is tasked with presenting Jenya to the Australian government.
 Mistaking Australia for Austria, Yuri embarks on a journey that changes his life.
 In Melbourne, he is amazed by the advanced recording studios and meets notable figures, including the charismatic Prime Minister Bob Hawke.
 As news from home worsens, Yuri seeks asylum in Australia.
+Key moments include:

 - Yuri's humorous cultural misunderstandings upon arriving in Australia.